 Implementing these strategies sets the stage for employing yet another management tool that is potent to enough to bring all 'countable factors' under one roof.
 Balanced Scorecard wins the battle in this scenario.
 One can out down the important metrics in the form of KPIs (Key Performance Indicators) to be referred to in later stages.
 Such a measurable approach forms a well 'tested and tried' route to be treaded on.

+This is the actual scorecard with Inventory and Warehousing Performance Indicators and performance indicators.
 The performance indicators include: inventory balanced scorecard, balanced scorecard designer, process perspective, part count accuracy, days of supply, lead time, obsolescence and deterioration, financial perspective, insurance, gross margin roi, avg. cost per order, lost sales analysis, storage efficiency, inventory turnover rate, inventory levels, space utilization, customer perspective, return rate, cancellation rate, non-conformance analysis, pilferage and spoilage, price of non-conformance (ponc), target ponc improvement, quality-percentage defect.

 How is this book different from 796 other book titles about KPIs on Amazon?